-With the advent of the Master of Arts in Law program, these new concentrations will become available
+With the advent of the Master of Business, Law and Technology program (formerly known as the Master of Arts in Law program prior to Spring 2024), these new concentrations will become available

-The concentrations in Business Operations, Entrepreneurship, Emerging Law, and Technology require students to complete three concentration courses approved for JD credit and a one-unit application of that learning through a weekend MA in Law Innovation Residency course, a directed study, or an internship.
+The concentrations in Business Operations, Entrepreneurship, Emerging Law, and Technology require students to complete three concentration courses approved for JD credit and a one-unit application of that learning through a weekend MBLT Innovation Residency course, a directed study, or an internship.
 Qualified courses are listed on the Student Gateway (my.collegesoflaw.edu).